-Sun, sea, wind.
-Nature strikes in the first place, when one gets to this land stretch in balance between two seas.
-Salento has its core in the province of Lecce, — a Baroque Florence in Southern Italy – and reaches the provinces of Brindisi over the Adriatic Sea, and Taranto on the Ionian Sea side.
-The cities and inland towns expressions of the unique Lecce Baroque with Messapi and Salento Grecìa can still be seen.
-Its language, songs and feasts still show the culture of Graecia Magna.
-Surf, kite-surf and windsurf lovers never miss the beaches facing the Alimini lakes, while scuba diving fans just have to choose among the several equipped centers and charming sea beds of the Ionian coast as well as of the area between Otranto and Santa Maria di Leuca.
+Nature is the first thing that strikes you, as you arrive in this land between two seas.
+Salento has its heart in the province of Lecce and extends to the provinces of Brindisi, on the Adriatic Sea, and Taranto on the Ionian sea.
+The cities and towns of its interior are extraordinary expressions of the unique Lecce Baroque style and of the traces of the Messapi and Grecìa Salentina, which preserves the ancient culture of Graecia Magna in its language, songs and feasts.
+Lovers of surfing, kite-surfing and windsurfing are to be found without fail on the long beaches facing the Alimini lakes, while scuba divers have a wealth of choice among the well equipped centers and charming sea beds of the Ionian coast, as well as those between Otranto and Santa Maria di Leuca.

 Not to be missed